 In the end, I decided to freehand it.
 After all, the sort of juvenile, non-exact style is a hallmark of the potato stamp.

 So, remember I told you the potato stamp won’t absorb any ink?
 This is firsthand knowledge because frankly I tried pressing the potato against an ink pad.
 The potato came off clean as ever.
 I’m afraid this is a job for some cheap acrylic paint.
-Either create your own “pad” by smearing paint on a flat surface then pressing the potato against it, or do what I did and haphazardly brush paint onto the convex part of your potato stamp.
+Either create your own “pad” by smearing paint on a flat surface then pressing the potato against it, or do what I did and haphazardly brush paint onto the raised part of your potato stamp.

 Once you’ve brushed the paint on, choose your surface!
 I stamped directly onto pages from an old Reader’s Digest compilation.
 I love the contrast of crisp Times New Roman font with the thick “THANKS” of the potato stamp.